mbenav3/dhcp-proxy-config-scripts/README.md

 Deploying OpenShift 4.6 through the assisted installer method requires dynamic IP address assignment through a DHCP server.

-In this design, we will keep the cluster nodes in a private network exposing only the API anbd ingress endpoints.
+In this design, we will keep the cluster nodes in a private network exposing only the API and ingress endpoints.
 To provide the cluster with access to the public domain, we will also require a **proxy server**

 **Before getting started:**
 1. Provision a private subnet on the IBM Cloud; this will provide the installer with a pool of IP addresses to assign to each node